Whitsun: History

 As the first holiday of the summer, Whitsun was one of the favourite times in the traditional calendar, and Whit Sunday, or the following week, was a time for celebration.
 This took the form of fêtes, fairs, pageants and parades, with Whitsun ales and Morris dancing in the south of England and Whit walks, Club Days and wakes in the north.
 A poster advertising the Whitsun festivities at Sunbury, Middlesex in 1778 listed the following attractions:

 On Whit Monday, in the morning, will be a punting match ...
-The first boat that comes in to receive a guinea...In the afternoon a gold-laced hat, worth 30s. to be cudgell'd for ...
+The first boat that comes in to receive a guinea ...In the afternoon a gold-laced hat, worth 30s. to be cudgell'd for ...
 On Whit Tuesday, in the morning, a fine Holland smock and ribbons, to be run for by girls and young women.
 And in the afternoon six pairs of buckskin gloves to be wrestled for.

-In Manchester during the 17th century the nearby Kersal Moor Whit races were the great event of the year when large numbers of people turned the area into a giant fairground for several days.
-With the coming of industrialisation it became convenient to close down whole towns for a week in order to clean and maintain the machinery in the mills and factories.
+In Manchester during the 17th century, the nearby Kersal Moor Whit races were the great event of the year.
+Large numbers of people turned the area into a giant fairground for several days.
+With the coming of industrialisation, it became convenient to close down whole towns for a week in order to clean and maintain the machinery in the mills and factories.
 The week of closure, or wakes week, was often held at Whitsuntide.
 A report in John Harlan and T.T.
 Wilkinson's Lancashire Folk lore (1882) reads:

 It is customary for the cotton mills etc., to close for Whitsuntide week to give the hands a holiday; the men going to the races etc. and the women visiting Manchester on Whit-Saturday, thronging the markets, the Royal Exchange and the Infirmary Esplanade, and other public places: And gazing in at the shop windows, whence this day is usually called 'Gaping Sunday'.

-Whit Monday was officially recognised as a bank holiday in the UK in 1871, but lost this status in 1972 when the fixed Spring Bank Holiday was created.
+Whit Monday was officially recognised as a bank holiday in the UK in 1871 and was observed for 100 years, but it lost this status in 1972 when the fixed Spring Bank Holiday was created.